JustinMatthewNewman/PostQuantumCryptography/README.md

 Original algorithm invented by Oded Regev.
 This python implementation was created by:
-Justin Newman
+Justin Newman.

-Based on a lesson by Bill Buchanan OBE
+Based on a lesson by Bill Buchanan OBE.
 Contributions are welcome!